Where Is Popular Sovereignty In The Constitution

 Constitutional Amendments and Popular Will

 This process ensures that constitutional changes are not made lightly and that they reflect a broad consensus among the people.
 The fact that the Constitution has been amended 27 times demonstrates its capacity to evolve with the times while remaining grounded in the principles of popular sovereignty.
-Landmark amendments, such as the Bill of Rights, which protects fundamental individual liberties, and the 19th Amendment, which granted women the right to vote, are testaments to the power of the people to shape their government.
+Landmark amendments, such as the Bill of Rights, which protects fundamental individual liberties, and the 19th Amendment, which granted women the right to vote, are testaments to the power of the people to shape their government And it works..

 Judicial Review and the Protection of Rights

 By interpreting the Constitution in light of contemporary values, the Supreme Court plays a vital role in protecting popular sovereignty.
-Its decisions can reinforce the principle that the government is limited by the Constitution and that the people's rights must be respected.
+Also, its decisions can reinforce the principle that the government is limited by the Constitution and that the people's rights must be respected.
 Landmark cases, such as Brown v.
 Board of Education (1954), which declared state-sponsored segregation in public schools unconstitutional, demonstrate the Court's power to advance the cause of popular sovereignty and equality.

 Trends and Latest Developments